In this Article...

 Are you familiar with data extraction?
-It’s a great tool to generate report from any object properties in your drawing.
-Unfortunately this tool is only available in AutoCAD, not in AutoCAD LT.
+It’s a great tool to generate reports from any object properties in your drawing.
+Unfortunately, this tool is only available in AutoCAD, not in AutoCAD LT.

 If you want to try this feature with the same drawing file, you can download the DWG file here.